Mnemonic for derivative of inverse hyperbolic function

 Here the mnemonic goes like this:

-- First of all, remember the derivative of the inverse trigonometry function exactly as I written in the first column.
+- First of all, remember the derivative of the inverse trigonometry function exactly as I wrote in the first column.

 - In order to memorize the formulae for the derivative of the inverse hyperbolic function, use the below rule: